Effective Date: June 11, 2020

-- Remind individuals that they are required to abide by all general policy requirements outlined above
+- Remind individuals that they are required to abide by all policy requirements outlined above

-- Remind individuals experiencing COVID-19 symptoms that they must immediately leave the campus and follow the Protocol for Addressing Confirmed or Suspected COVID-19 Exposures.
+- Remind individuals experiencing COVID-19 or other infectious disease symptoms that they must immediately leave the campus and follow the Protocol for Addressing Confirmed or Suspected COVID-19 Exposures.

 - Remind individuals they must report confirmed COVID-19 or potential exposure to COVID-19 to their supervisor and Human Resources and no identifying information should be shared in writing.

-All individuals must follow and take this MBL COVID-19 Workplace Safety Policy seriously.
-Corrective action will be taken for any individual on campus who does not comply with the MBL COVID-19 Workplace Safety and related policies up to and including dismissal from campus.
+All individuals must follow and take this MBLWorkplace Health and Safety Policy seriously.
+Corrective action will be taken for any individual on campus who does not comply with this and other related policies up to and including dismissal from campus.

 This policy is subject to modification as new regulations, information and guidance becomes available from the U.S. Centers for Disease Control and Prevention, the U.S. Occupational Safety and Health Administration, the Massachusetts Department of Public Health, and the University of Chicago.

 11.0 Policy Owner and Contact